jirotubuyaki/ThunderBayesR/README.md

 > library(CRPClustering)
 ```

-For online help facilities or the details of a particular command (such as the function crp_gibbs) you can type:
+For online help facilities or the details of a particular command (such as the function crp_train) you can type:

 ```
 > help(package="CRPClustering")